rachiki/Finding-A-Great-ML-Job/README.md

 Worked on one more kaggle challenge (HubMAP, Instance Segmentation for blood vessels in liver tissue).

 July 26th, Wednesday:
 Finished career guide and summarized.
+At this point I want to really recommend 80.000 hours again.
+They offer the best and most comprehensive resource for career advice I know and also have a large section informing about which careers might have a great positive impact on the world.